Anytime we make a new purchase, what’s the first thing we evaluate?

 Installation

-Once the office trailer is delivered, it will need to be set up and installed.
+Once the office trailer is delivered, it must be set up and installed.
 Expect to pay one-time fees for blocking and leveling the mobile office.
-You can expect to pay 300-$600 for non-union installation, depending on the size of the single-wide trailer.
-You will also be charged knockdown fees for when the trailer will come back at the end of the lease term.
-Expect to pay $200-$400 depending on the size of your single-wide trailer.
+You will also be charged knockdown fees for when the trailer comes back at the end of the lease.

-It may also be a good idea to tie down and anchor your office trailer – especially if you are in an area where high winds occur.
-Talk to a sales representative about how many tie-downs are recommended for your office trailer size and environment.
+It may also be a good idea to tie down and anchor your office trailer – especially if you are in an area with high winds.
+Talk to a sales representative about how many tie-downs you need for your office trailer size and environment.

 Add-Ons